allpix-squared/allpix-squared/CONTRIBUTING.md

 6. The maintainers will look at your proposed changes and likely provide some (constructive) feedback.
 7. Please continue to update the code with the received comments until every reviewer and the continuous integration is happy :)
-8. Your pull request can now be merged in.
+8. Your pull request can now be merged.
 Congratulations and thank you so much, you have contributed something new to the repository.